landrs-toolkit/LANDRs-Science-Drone/README.md

 <img alt="LogoDiagram" src="docs/Images/HexaQuadLogo.svg" width=600>

-Welcome to the primary source for all the design materials and users guides for the LANDRS Nyala HexaQuad.
+**Welcome to the primary source for all the design materials and users guides for the LANDRS Nyala HexaQuad.**

 The HexaQuad is an open source, modular multirotor designed with stringent academic research data provenance in mind.
-It is a simple to replicate and user friendly design for drone novices and experts alike, all you need are some basic tools, 3D printer and access to CNC routing.
+It is a simple to replicate, user friendly design for drone novices and experts alike, all you need are some basic tools, a 3D printer and once off access to CNC routing.

-**Status:**
-* Drone is undergoing performance testing, see provisional flight performance [here](https://youtu.be/huQ6nF6V_Ks)
-* This repo contains CAD files for the Nyala HexaQuad, associate documentation and ardupilot parameter files
-* This repo intends to release version 1 before the end of 2022
+**Specifications:**
+* 15-20 minutes operation time with 1-3kg payload
+* Configured as Hex or Quad
+* Max flight time: 30 - 35 minutes (16.8Ah)
+* Max Payload: 2kg(Quad); 5kg(Hex)
+* Battery Voltage: 6S

+A short description of the HexaQuad can be found on YouTube [here](https://youtu.be/huQ6nF6V_Ks) and detailed specifications can be seen below.

 ## Documentation